albertocarm/bayescores/README.md

 distribution.</figcaption>
 </figure>

-***Note on model overestimation and a proposed solution***

-Okay, so looking at the unadjusted scores, you might be thinking:

-> “Hold on… a high score for a study with 300 subjects, based on
-> long-term survival but with such short follow-up, seems a bit
-> exaggerated—even assuming better QoL.
-What’s going on here?”

-And that’s a great question.
-You should be aware of an inherent challenge in many statistical models—including mixture cure models—when applied to clinical trials with smaller sample sizes (low n).
-In this example, n = 300 is reasonable, but the short follow-up makes it difficult to accurately model the plateau of the survival curve, as shown in the Kaplan–Meier plot.
-Such limitations can have a significant impact on the estimation of bayescores.

 # Empirical bayesian shrinkage

-To address this, we can apply an empirical shrinkage correction.
-This method leverages data from thousands of previous clinical trials to create a more realistic prior expectation of treatment effects, pulling our potentially exaggerated results toward a more plausible value.
-The prior is applied to the dominant endpoint—in this case, long-term survival.
 Applying the Zwet prior is appropriate as a Bayesian regularization mechanism to contain bias under conditions of limited information.
 This approach controls model instability; it does not magically resolve the underlying identifiability problem, which can only be overcome with longer follow-up.
 This package implements two such data-driven priors:

 - **“zwet”**: a general prior based on 23 551 trials from all fields of medicine.